 - *Drug counseling and/or Treatment

+The penalties can also increase if you’re convicted in a drug-free zone, your offense involved a firearm or violence, or other factors.
 If you, or someone you care about, has been charged with a misdemeanor marijuana possession, it is vital that you hire an attorney who is experienced in defending marijuana charges in Georgia.

 At the George McCranie Law Firm, our ultimate objective is always to have your case dismissed, and your arrest restricted on your criminal record.
 We closely examine the validity of the circumstances of your stop, search, pat down, and file motions to suppress this evidence when appropriate.
 Paying close attention to the specific facts of your case can result in winning your case without going to trial.